-We examined the controls over program development and changes, access to programs and data and IT operations, including compensating controls where required.
-The combination of the tests of the controls and the direct tests that we carried out gave us sufficient evidence to enable us to rely on the continually improved IT system for purposes of our audit.
+We examined the controls over program development and changes, access to programs, data and IT operations, including compensating controls where required.
+We also relied on the independent audit on the IT system in previous year with recommendations for improvement followed up in the continued improvement of the system The combination of the tests of the controls and the direct tests that we carried out gave us sufficient evidence to enable us to rely on the continually improved IT system for purposes of our audit.